khanna98/SPOJ-Problems/README.md

 # SPOJ Problems
-Daily Solution to some SPOJ Problems
+Daily Solution to some exciting SPOJ Problems